 One surprising fact that this survey pointed to – planning often includes the collection of not only images but also of professionals as well.
 These homeowners in some cases are not only using it here as a passive resource, they are also reaching out and communicating with the pros they have then found there.

-Houzz, as the panel suggested, helps to create an ad hoc visual language, a language of design – if you will … shared by users of the site.
+Houzz, as the panel suggested, helps to create an ad hoc visual language, a language of design.
 And as a response perhaps to activity identified and already happening (naturally) on the site, Houzz did it.
 They formally added a Collaborate feature earlier this year.

 To nutshell this, pros and homeowners can now develop ideabooks jointly.
 A pro or a homeowner simply creates this “collaborative ideabook”, and they may then still make it public.
 But collaborating on Houzz may in fact be far more effective if the ideabook remains set as private – an invitation sent (via notification or email) to the parties participating.